 Adjust the ratios overtime as needed to best suit your skin type.

 - Pour approximately one teaspoon of the oil blend onto your hands and massage it all around your face (I massage some of the oil onto my neck as well as I can get pimples there, too).
 Make sure your skin is dry beforehand, do not wet it.

-- Massage the oil into your skin for 1-2 minutes or until the oil has completely saturated your skin.
-Leave the oil on for 10 minutes to really clean your pores.
+- Massage the oil into your skin for one to two minutes or until the oil has completely saturated your skin.
+Leave the oil on for ten minutes to really clean your pores.

 - Saturate a clean washcloth with hot tap water, then wring it out, open it up, and place the cloth over your face.
 This will create a steam layer over your skin to remove the oils and any impurities.

 - Leave the washcloth on for one minute, then use the corners of the cloth to gently remove any remaining oil on your skin.
 You’ll find a thin layer of oil will remain behind on your skin after cleansing, and this is perfectly normal and beneficial as it will keep skin hydrated and protect it against the natural elements.

 - No moisturiser is generally needed after cleansing.

 Have you tried oil cleansing before?
 How did you find it?
 Share in the comments below.

 Lots of love,